-Or, perhaps you are anticipating going through a difficult time as this phase in your life is approaching – we can help you to prepare for this major life transition to help you get through it as smoothly as possible.
+Perhaps you are anticipating going through a difficult time as this phase in your life is approaching – we can help you to prepare for this major life transition to help you get through it as smoothly as possible.

-What will I get out of treatment with Insight?
+What will I get out of treatment with Insight Psychological?